 Retail establishments in destination ports may be closed for certain holidays.

-A booking may be transferred to another Guest provided that Disney Cruise Line receives the transfer request more than 56 days before the scheduled departure date.
-Between 56 and 14 days inclusive before the scheduled departure date, Disney Cruise Line will normally agree to such a transfer only where the original Guest will be prevented from travelling by reason of an unavoidable event, such as illness, death of a close relative or jury service and Disney Cruise Line may require satisfactory evidence before agreeing to the transfer.
-All transfers of a booking to another person at any time up to 14 days or more before the scheduled departure date will be subject to an administration charge of £50.
+A booking may be transferred to another Guest who can comply with the terms of the Contract provided that Disney Cruise Line receives the transfer request more than 56 days before the scheduled departure date.
+Between 56 and 7 days inclusive before the scheduled departure date, Disney Cruise Line will normally agree to such a transfer only where the original Guest will be prevented from travelling by reason of an unavoidable event, such as illness, death of a close relative or jury service and Disney Cruise Line may require satisfactory evidence before agreeing to the transfer.
+Where Disney Cruise Line agrees to the transfer, both you and the substituted Guest shall be jointly and severally liable for the payment of any balance due and for any reasonable additional fees, charges or other costs arising from the transfer.
+All transfers of a booking to another person at any time up to 7 days before the scheduled departure date will be subject to an administration charge of £50.

 All other transfers will be treated as a new booking.
 Any discount or promotion applicable to the original booking may not apply to the new booking, in which case the Guest shall be required to pay any difference in price.

 It is a condition that you must have travel insurance in place for you and your Booking Party for the entire duration of the booking.
 Details of the insurance policy, which must include medical and repatriation cover (limits of coverage of not less than £1,000,000 is expected), must be provided at the time of booking or as soon as possible thereafter.

 Any costs or expense which is reasonably incurred by Disney Cruise Line for and on behalf of you or your Booking Party in respect of any form of medical, dental or similar treatment, hotel, transportation, repatriation or any other expense shall be repayable by you to Disney Cruise Line, whether or not such sum is covered by your travel insurance.